-Hydrex was established in Antwerp in 1974 by Boud Van Rompay (http://www.boudvanrompay.com/en/) .
+Hydrex was established in Antwerp in 1974 by Boud Van Rompay (www.boudvanrompay.com) .
 Since then it has steadily grown into a company the shipping and offshore industry can depend upon whenever there are tough and difficult jobs to do as well as for regular, routine maintenance and repairs.
-Hydrex has built a reputation as the leading underwater repair and replacement specialist in the world.
-Providing a service that is both versatile and effective, the company has gained a standing as the most innovative and reliable company of its kind.

 Over the years Hydrex has sent highly trained diving teams to virtually every part of the world.
 The company has built up an ever-expanding worldwide network of support bases, enabling it to provide fast service at reasonable costs.
-Besides these support bases, Hydrex has offices in the Tampa Bay Area (U.S.A.), Algeciras (Spain), Visakhapatnam (India) and Port Gentil (Gabon).
+Besides these support bases, Hydrex has offices in Rotterdam, the Tampa Bay Area (U.S.A.) and Algeciras (Spain).

 As skill and confidence is accumulated year by year, the high level of expertise offered by Hydrex is validated by a steadily increasing list of certificates from all the main classification societies.
 Already in 1992 Hydrex had received a certificate for class-approved permanent underwater crack repairs without condition of class and just recently several big classification societies have awarded Hydrex certificates validating the Hydrex revolutionary flexible mobdock technique to perform permanent underwater stern tube seal repairs.

 To be able to provide a large part of the necessary training in-house and to offer the fastest possible service to customers, the Hydrex premises were expanded in 2001 with a brand new fast response center where an extensive range of state of the art tools and diving support equipment is available at all times for the Hydrex underwater teams.